TIK-NFL/ViPLabCron/README.md

 Provides the deletion of deprecates ecs ressources for ViPLab-Questions

 **Minimum ILIAS Version:**
-5.1.5
+5.2.0

 **Maximum ILIAS Version:**
-5.1.999
+5.4.999

 **Responsible Developer:**
-Stefan Meyer - meyer AT leifos.com
+Per Pascal Seeland

 **Related Plugins:**
 ViPLab

 ### Quick Installation Guide
-1. Copy the content of this folder in <ILIAS_directory>/Customizing/global/plugins/Services/Cron/CronHook/ViPLabCron
+1. Copy the content of this folder in `<ILIAS_directory>/Customizing/global/plugins/Services/Cron/CronHook/ViPLabCron`
 2. Access to ILIAS and go to the administration page.
 3. Select "Plugins" in the menu on the right.
 5. Look for the ViPLabCron plugin in the table and hit the "Action" button and select "Update".
 6. When ILIAS update the plugin, hit the "Action" button and select "Activate" that will appear instead of the "Update" link.